Join us in prayer: 10-18 March 2026

 Mary said, ‘See how worried your father and I have been, looking for you’ Luke 2:48

-St Joseph, protect our families and help us experience God’s closeness throughout the many challenges of marriage and family life.
+St Joseph, protect our families and help us feel God’s presence through life’s challenges.

 Joseph – the Man of Loving Service